 Inside the home, you’ll see the unique decorations he was known for, especially in the appropriately named “Jungle Room.”
 The garage features recording information and outer buildings showcase his famous cars and airplanes.
 For an even bigger fan experience, visit during Elvis Week and come by for the Candlelight Vigil, where you can pay your respects.

-Other Notable Elvis Landmarks
+Other Memphis Landmarks

 - Levitt Shell– Located in Overton Park in Memphis, this open-air amphitheater was the site of Elvis’ first paid concert in 1954.
 It was originally constructed in 1936 as a Works Progress Administration project.